oroinc/documentation/backend/entities/data-grids/index.rst

 Configure the Grid
 ------------------

-The datagrid configuration happens in the ``datagrids.yml`` file in the configuration directory of your bundle and is divided into sections below.
+The backend datagrid is configured in the ``/config/oro/datagrids.yml`` file, while the frontend datagrid is configured in the ``/views/layouts/<theme>/config/datagrids.yml`` file within the configuration directory of your bundle, and is divided into the sections below.

 Datasource
 ~~~~~~~~~~